The Lorana Sullivan UK Foundation

 Educational Focus:

-- Structured training programs in investigative techniques
+- Structured training programmes in investigative techniques

 - Data journalism and business reporting courses